Toni-Golloshi/Sketch/README.md

-# Sketch
+# Switchr

 ## What is the problem you are trying to solve?
-I am creating a website that shows what my application is capable of.
-It is a marketing website.
+I am creating a website that showscases an iOS app that I want to build.
+By doing so i will demonstrate my ability to create elegant websites and my UX/UI design skills.

 ## Who is the target audience?
 * Everyone that is interested in a reminder app for iOS.